cuiyongbo/hello-world/my_wiki/programmer_note/redis/redis_persistence_note.rst

         appendonly no
         appendfilename "appendonly.aof"

-        # The fsync() call tells the Operating System to actually write data on disk
+        # The fsync() call tells the OS to actually write data on disk
         # instead of waiting for more data in the output buffer.
 Some OS will really flush
         # data on disk, some other OS will just try to do it ASAP.
         #